MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Technique

 \section{Technique}

-The MOCCA code \citep{HyG2011} is an updated version of the Monte Carlo code developed in \citet{Gi1998,Gi2001,Gi2006,GHH2008}.
-In addition to the description of the relaxation process which is responsible for the dynamical system evolution it includes synthetic stellar evolution of single and binary stars using prescriptions described by \citet{Hu2000} and \citet{Hu2002} and direct integration procedures for small $N$ subsystems based on the FewBody code \citet{FCZR2004}.
-One of the more important updates is a better description of the escape process according to \citep{FH2000}.
-Now the escape of an object from the system is not instantaneous anymore, but time delayed.
-The theory of \citet{FH2000} incorporates a number of parameters which they had to determine empirically, and which depend on the system under consideration; here we shall determine these parameters by comparing the results with those of N-body simulations.
-In the N-body code formation of binaries and subsequent their interactions follow naturally from the movement of stars in the system under the mutual gravitational force.
-In the MOCCA code first we need to check if the interaction is due be computing its probability and then if it is so we execute the direct integration procedure for small $N$ (3- or 4-body) subsystem to find out the outcome of the interaction.
-The interaction probability depends, among others, on the maximum value of the pericentre distance, $r_{pmax}$.
+MOCCA \citep{HyG2012} is an updated version of the Monte Carlo code developed in \citet{Gi1998,Gi2001,Gi2006,GHH2008}.
+In addition to the description of the relaxation process, which is responsible for the dynamical evolution of the system, it includes synthetic stellar evolution of single and binary stars (BSE code) using prescriptions described by \citet{Hu2000} and \citet{Hu2002} and direct integration procedures for small $N$ subsystems based on the Fewbody code of \citet{FCZR2004}; this is described in more detail below.
+One of the more important updates is a better description of the escape process according to \citet{FH2000}.
+Now the escape of an object from the system is no longer instantaneous, but takes place after some delay.
+The theory of \citet{FH2000} incorporates a number of parameters which they had to determine empirically, and which depend on the system under consideration; here we shall determine these parameters by comparing the results with those of $N$-body simulations.

+One kind of interaction for which Fewbody is not used is the formation of binaries from an encounter of three single stars.
+The procedure used in MOCCA for binary formation in three-body interactions is the same as the procedure described in great detail in \citet{Gi2001}.
+It relies on the observation that the probability that the masses of the three stars involved in the interaction are $m_1$, $m_2$ and $m_3$ is proportional to $n_1n_2n_3/n^3$ (where $n_1$, $n_2$, $n_3$ and $n$ are the number densities of the three interacting stars and the total number density, respectively) and the rate of binary formation is proportional to $n_1n_2n_3$.
+These considerations lead to a formula for the probability of binary formation which depends only on the local total number density instead of the local number densities of each mass involved in the interaction (see equation (7) in \citet{Gi2001}).
+This procedure substantially reduces fluctuations in the binary formation rate.

+In MOCCA, to decide what is the outcome of an interaction between a binary and a field star or another binary, first we need to check if an interaction is due by computing its probability, and if it is then we execute the direct integration procedure for a small $N$ (3- or 4-body) subsystem to find out the outcome of the interaction.
+The interaction probability depends, among other things, on the maximum value of the pericentre distance, $r_{pmax}$, beyond which interactions are ignored.
 The larger this distance the larger the number of interactions, which are weaker on average.
-Choosing a proper value of $r_{pmax}$ is crucial for a balance between code efficiency and its accuracy, e.g. the number of BSS observed in the system strongly depends on $r_{pmax}$.
+Choosing a proper value of $r_{pmax}$ is crucial for a balance between the efficiency of the code and its accuracy; e.g. the number of BSS observed in the system strongly depends on $r_{pmax}$ in some cases (see Sec. \ref{sec:free}).